swagtop/bevy-flake/README.md

 git add flake.nix
 ```

-Remember to add the generated `flake.lock` file to your git index too.
+Remember to add the generated `flake.lock` file to your git index.

 ## How to use